u17080534/SPL-Compiler/README.md

 ## Usage

-1. To compile the SPL-Compiler, it is require you have the following Java Software installed:
+1. To compile the SPL-Compiler, it is require you have the following (or compatible) Java Software installed:
 	```
 	java version "1.8.0_241"
 	Java(TM) SE Runtime Environment (build 1.8.0_241-b07)